CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 A report is generated, which shows output from a MySQL 8 upgrade checker utility, and lists items that you may need to manually move over to the upgraded Gateways at the end of this process.
 Review this report before proceeding.

-Note: If customized, the MySQL 5.7 `my.cnf` file will need to be manually backed up and migrated.
+Note: If customized, the MySQL 5.7 `my.cnf` file will need to be manually backed up and migrated after re-imaging the database node Gateways.

 ## Export Gateway Database